-The Metro Chamber’s newest board member, the new dean of CSU Sacramento State’s College of Business Administration (CSUS CBA), Dr. William Cordeiro, plans to work collaboratively with the regional business community and represent the voice of his students as CSUS CBA develops the future business leaders of the Capital Region.
+The new dean of CSU Sacramento State’s College of Business Administration (CSUS CBA), Dr. William Cordeiro, plans to work collaboratively with the regional business community and represent the voice of his students as CSUS CBA develops the future business leaders of the Capital Region.

 Since its inception in 1947 Sacramento State’s College of Business Administration has been recognized as one of the top programs in the region for preparing business leaders.
 The College’s mission states that it “develops engaged, responsible, and inclusive leaders who enrich our communities.”
 Dean Cordeiro aims to build on this mission by developing lifelong learners that are prepared to enter the business world with strong critical thinking skills.
 These principles inspired the new slogan that he is bringing to CSUS CBA, which is “Be the Best.”